alexpaul/CustomTableViewCell/README.md

-## Creating a custom table view cell
+## Creating a custom table view cell in Storyboard

 ## Steps